Isopolito/Ganchos/README.md

 * `pluginPaths`: Array of string. (*default*: ~/.ganchos/plugins) - All the paths to monitor for plugins.
 * `pluginMetaExtension`: (*default*: 'meta') - The extension Ganchos uses to identify the `meta` file of a plugin.
 * `pluginScheduleIntervalFloorInMinutes`: (*default*: 0.5) - If a plugin configuration has scheduling interval lower than this number, it will not be executed.
 This is a way to protect against a misconfigured plugin running out of control.
-* `eventQueuePluginExecutionTimeout`: (*default* 0) If a plugin takes longer than this amount of time to execute (milliseconds) it will killed.
+* `eventQueuePluginExecutionTimeout`: (*default* 0) If a plugin takes longer than this amount of time to execute (milliseconds) it will be killed.
 0 disables this.
 * `eventQueuePluginExecutionConcurrency`: (*default* 3) How many instances of the same plugin can run conccurently.

 ## Environment Variables